romj-zz/ofMiceAndFoursquare/README.md

 * Python script to match the NYC data with the Foursquare data

 * R script to query the database and generate the graphs

+To get it working, you need to get the [New York City Restaurant Inspection Results](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/xx67-kt59/ "New York City Restaurant Inspection Results"), and a [Foursquare API key](https://developer.foursquare.com// "Foursquare API key")